ldtteam/MinecoloniesWiki/pages/src/source/buildings/fletcher.md

     {% include contentblock/basic.html header="The fourth tab of the GUI is <strong>Tasks</strong>." content="This tab shows you any requests the hut is working on, and where it is going." image="../../assets/images/gui/fletchergui4.png" %}

-    {% include contentblock/settings-gui.html settingskey="fletcher" header="The fifth tab of the GUI is <strong>Settings</strong>.
+    {% include contentblock/settings-gui.html key="fletcher" header="The fifth tab of the GUI is <strong>Settings</strong>.
 It has one button:" image="../../assets/images/gui/fletchergui5.png" %}

 </div>
 </div>